EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

     ```json
     {
       "success": true,
-      "answer": "The answer choice or 'Not in Story'"
+      "data": "The answer choice or 'Not in Story'",
+      "session_id": "your-session-id"
     }
     ```